eskilan/beautiful-jekyll/_posts/2018-01-22-LSTM-pollution.md

 layout: post
 title: Time series prediction with LSTM neural nets
 subtitle: Wrapping the Keras model
-image: /img/old_clock_thumb.jpg.png
+image: /img/old_clock_thumb.jpg
 gh-repo: eskilan/LSTMwrapper
 gh-badge: [star, fork, follow]
 ---

 In this post I'd like talk about my recent experience with a type of recurrent neural network called "Long-short term memory" or LSTM neural net.
-It is used to predict a sequence of the next step of a sequence, typically for time-series prediction problems.
+It is used to predict a sequence or the next step of a sequence, typically for time-series prediction problems.
 We could use LSTMs, for example, to predict the number of customers that will come into a store at a given time or to compute the future price of a commodity given historical data.
 LSTMs have also been used for text-to-speech synthesis, for translation, and for handwriting recognition.

-You can find more information about LSTMs in this great post: http://colah.github.io/posts/2015-08-Understanding-LSTMs/ More detailed information can be found here as well: http://www.cs.toronto.edu/~graves/phd.pdf
+You can find more information about LSTMs in this amazing blog post: http://colah.github.io/posts/2015-08-Understanding-LSTMs/
+More detailed information can be found here as well: http://www.cs.toronto.edu/~graves/phd.pdf

 In this post I'd like to share my experience creating a Python class that wraps an LSTM model made with Keras (with a tensorflow backend).
+Afterwards, I use it to make polluting predictions.
+Ok, here we go:

 First, we load our libraries:
 ````python